ovh/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ca.md

 ---
-title: "Web Hosting: activating an EV SSL certificate"
+title: "Web Hosting - Activating an EV SSL certificate"
 excerpt: "Find out how to order and install an EV SSL certificate for an OVHcloud web hosting plan"
 updated: 2024-10-10
 ---